odyssomay/LispIndent/README.md

 A plugin for [jEdit](http://www.jedit.org/) that properly indents lisp code.

-This is needed since otherwise, code which contains any kind of brackets, or a quoted list, will fail to properly indent.
+The in-built indenter in jEdit is very simplistic, and for good reasons!

-This will lead to results such as:
+However, for lisp code, it leads to very inadequate results such as:

 ```clojure
 (let [a {:bla 3